BIMI

 2. Find every TXT record at `default._bimi`.

-3. Keep one record that starts with `v=BIMI1`.
+3. Choose one correct record that starts with `v=BIMI1` and keep that record.

-4. Remove duplicate or old BIMI records.
+4. Remove the duplicate or old BIMI records.

 ### BIMI Logo URL Missing